Andrea/andrea.github.io/_posts/2019-05-25-no-longer-damage-6.markdown

 comments: true
 date: 2019-05-24 20:48:00+00:00
 layout: post
 title: No long term damage.
-Day 5
+Day 6
 categories:
 - environmental
-- wfh
+- days_out
 ---

-Day 5 of a week trying to generate the least amount of long lived rubbish by not buying non renewable things.
+Day 6 of a week trying to generate the least amount of long lived rubbish by not buying non renewable things.
 My rules are:

 * Focus only on things I buy or consume directly.
 * From Monday 20/05 till Sunday 26/05 evening.